 Apple's iPhones may seem more cool, but the Google-backed Android phones are much more popular in the United States.
-In 2011, Android's U.S. market share was 53 percent, compared to 29 percent for the iPhone, according to the research group NPD.
+In 2011, Android's U.S. market share was 53 percent, compared with 29 percent for the iPhone, according to the research group NPD.

 company.
-When customers show up without cash, Whitfield uses her Android phone to process their credit card payments, with a system called Square.
-It lets her swipe cards on her phone, and email or text receipts to customers.
+When customers show up without cash, Whitfield uses her Android phone to process their credit card payments with a system called Square.
+It lets her swipe the cards on her phone, and email or text receipts to customers.

 "We started on the iPhone," she says, "but then as we got more phones for the trucks, we went to the Android.
 It was an affordable choice, and it worked just as well as the iPhone, and it was the right choice.
-We didn't need all of the things that the iPhone did, just to run our business."
+We didn't need all of the things that the iPhone did just to run our business."

 Pricing, usability and simplicity are all part of Android's appeal.
 But Hiawatha Bray, a technology writer at The Boston Globe, says there's one other thing that makes Android stand out —

 "There's this guy in Bangalore, thought that [Siri] was cool," Bray says. "[He] tried to create a knockoff, which he called Iris.
 Within a day or two of Siri, people started to get a crude imitation."

 But the Android app market is also something like the Wild, Wild West, Bray adds.

 "Google tells you outright — 'We don't do any kind of testing to make sure this app is safe,' " Bray says.
 That means malware and spyware can make it onto Android phones through apps.
 It's a problem Apple doesn't have because it tests its apps.

 An Android 'Commando'

 Another advantage for Android is that it's available on multiple phones and service providers, so there are many types of smartphones running the operating system.
 And some can do things iPhones can't.